remotal-io/webscrapper-free/examples/Readme.md

 ## Vinted-example

 **SCRAPPER.JS**
-it scraps a list of product, click on the "NEXT PAGE" button, wait 1.2 sec after the page is loaded, and stop at the 4th page.
+It scraps a list of product, click on the "NEXT PAGE" button, wait 1.2 sec after the page is loaded, and stop at the 4th page.

+**URLS.JSON**
+It runs scrapper.js on 2 different products page (see URLS.JSON).

+**DATAWORKER.JS**
+It sends the data via POST to a random API.
+It uses `fetch()`.
+And shows how to use it either with `await` or `.then()`.

+## CDiscount-example

+**SCRAPPER.JS**
+It scraps a list of product, delete the list of  product, click on the "NEXT PAGE" button, wait for the list to be re-populated, and stop when all pages are scrapped.

 **URLS.JSON**
 It runs scrapper.js on 2 different products page (see URLS.JSON).